 Level Description Strong Controls mitigate the identified risks to a suitable level Moderate Controls only cover significant risks; improvement required Weak Controls are weak or non-existent and do little to mitigate the risks

 Appendix 2 - Risk assessment

-Obligation numbers and references listed below are sourced from the June 2020 Reporting Manual.
+Obligation numbers and references listed below are sourced from the February 2023 Reporting Manual.
+Only those obligations relevant to Generation Licensees are listed.